 Inheritance and estate taxes

 Mississippi has no inheritance tax.
-Since the state's tax was linked to the federal estate tax that is being phased out, Mississippi no longer collects an estate tax.
+Since the state's tax was linked to the federal estate tax credit for states that was phased out, Mississippi no longer collects an estate tax.

 Other Mississippi tax facts

 Retirement income, pensions and annuities generally are not subject to Mississippi income tax.

 Since Jan.
-1, 2002, Mississippi income tax law has required casinos to withhold a nonrefundable income tax at the rate of 3 percent on gambling winnings that are required to be reported to the Internal Revenue Service.
+1, 2002, Mississippi income tax law has required casinos to withhold a nonrefundable income tax at the rate of 3 percent on gambling winnings that are required to be reported to the IRS.